Kassam Stadium: Opening and recent history

 The stadium is officially owned by one of Kassam's Firoka Group companies, and hosted its first football match on 4 August 2001.
 The game was a friendly match against Crystal Palace, which Oxford won on penalties following a 1–1 draw, and Paul Powell scored the club's first goal at the ground.
 The first competitive match at the ground took place one week later, on 11 August, against Rochdale, in the Football League Third Division (now Football League Two).
 United lost this match 2–1 in front of a crowd of 7,842 people; Jamie Brooks scored for Oxford.
 Since then, the ground has hosted rugby union games, as well as an under-17 International football tournament in 2002.

-In March 2006, the Oxford United Supporters' Trust unofficially renamed the ground "The United Stadium".
-They urged everyone to use this name, which they claimed signified the crisis at the club, with the chairman failing to choose the right option to take the club forward, and which also symbolised the unity of the fans.
-Despite the unofficial renaming of the stadium, it seems most fans and local press still refer to the home ground as the Kassam Stadium.
+In March 2006, the Oxford United Supporters' Trust unofficially renamed the ground "The United Stadium" and urged fans to use this name, which they claimed signified the crisis at the club, with the chairman failing to choose the right option to take the club forward, and which also symbolised the unity of the fans.
+Despite the unofficial renaming of the stadium, most fans and local press still refer to the home ground as the Kassam Stadium.